 As time passes, we invent and innovate new ways to make our everyday activities easier and more convenient.
 When our ancient ancestors first stumbled on the discovery of the wheel, I’m sure they wouldn’t have even thought about the tremendously powerful cars that we drive in today, but we can hardly imagine life without them!

 However, it’s not just speed that has enjoyed its time in the spotlight; passenger safety has also occupied innovators’ minds for decades.
-When sitting in a metal container that runs at speeds of 80 miles per hour, you have to put some mechanisms in place that would protect occupants in the case of an untoward occurrence.
+When sitting in a mental container that runs at speeds of 80 miles per hour, you have to put some mechanisms in place that would protect occupants in the case of an untoward occurrence.
 That’s essentially how seat belts came into the picture.
 Going back to our ancestors again, what would they think about sitting in a metal container, strapped in to a strange rubbery seat?

 The importance of seat belts is clear, but have you noticed an interesting phenomenon?
 They have seat belts in cars and similar vehicles, but they don’t have seat belts in buses.
 Why is that?